 Are Passive House buildings a good investment?
 Passive House buildings not only save money over the long term, but are surprisingly affordable to begin with.
 The investment in higher-quality building components required by the Passive House Standard is mitigated by the elimination of expensive heating and cooling systems.
 Additional financial support increasingly available in many countries makes building a Passive House all the more feasible.

 What are Nearly Zero-Energy Buildings?
-Aren’t they the same as Passive Houses?
+Are they the same as Passive Houses?

 A Nearly Zero-Energy Building (nZEB) is defined as a building with high energy performance enabled through renewable sources produced on-site or within close proximity.
 Not all nZEBs are passive houses, but all passive houses are nZEBs.
 Passive houses seek to reduce energy consumption by factor 10 and use renewable sources for that small demand. nZEBs have a different philosophical disposition in that their goal is to be as close to energy neutral as possible.
 In effect, to have little or zero carbon emissions.
 Unlike Passive Houses, minimising energy consumption is not that important provided such energy can be generated from renewable sources, ideally on-site.